Attractions & Things to Do in Mississippi

 Longwood, locally nicknamed "Nutt's Folly," does not look like the typical Southern estate but exudes elegance and grandeur with its towering brick exterior and ornate columns.
 It is notable for its octagonal shape and a Byzantine onion dome, which tops the six-story mansion.
 Only the first floor was completed before the Civil War halted construction, and to this day, it sits unfinished.

 A much older Natchez home is Rosalie Mansion, a stately brick edifice that overlooks the Mississippi River.
 It was completed in 1823 and served as the home of Peter and Eliza Little, and exhibits within include several personal items, as well as some original furniture.
-Notable features include a chandelier from a Mississippi River steamboat, two 19th-century pianos, and a separate kitchen and larder which predate the house.
+Notable features include a chandelier from a Mississippi River steamboat, two 19th-century pianos, and a separate kitchen and larder that predate the house.

-Read More: Top Tourist Attractions in Natchez, MS
+Read More: Tourist Attractions in Natchez, MS

 Old Capitol Museum